jfasch/jfasch-home/trainings/material/soup/cmake/optional-code-approach-1.rst

   .. code-block:: console
      :caption: Toplevel ``CMakeLists.txt``

-     # for configure-file macro, define parallel variable with bool values
+     # for configure-file macro, define parallel variable with real bool
+     # values
      IF (${USE_BLACKLIST})
        SET(MACRO_USE_BLACKLIST 1)
      ELSE()